 “To fix the dangerous problems with the M1 Garand, the United States added the 20-round box magazine to the M14,” Long explains.

 “The good thing about the M14 is that it doesn’t make any noise when it goes empty either,” Long remarks.

-By the early 2000’s, the United States took the M14 even further, introducing the Mk14 Enhanced Battle Rifle.
+By the early 2000’s, the United States took the M14 even further, introducing the EBR.
 This new weapon, designed for both close quarter combat and designated marksman, is still used in combat today.